|Nutritional Guidelines (per serving)|

 - 1 (8.8-ounce) package halloumi (or halloumi-style cheese)

 - 2 tablespoons olive oil

-- Carefully place the cheese on the grill for just a few minutes on each side (about two to three minutes), until lightly browned and gently crisped; do not over-grill.
+Carefully place the cheese on the grill for just a few minutes on each side (about 2 to 3 minutes), until lightly browned and gently crisped; do not over-grill.

 Garnish the cheese slices with wedges of lemon or fresh herbs such as basil, mint, or oregano.

 - Halloumi cheese is best served immediately, while it is slightly crispy on the outside and soft and gooey on the inside.

 - You can also make smaller square 1/2-inch slices of halloumi cheese to thread onto skewers, alternating with vegetables such as bell pepper, cherry tomatoes, zucchini, and mushrooms.
 Brush the skewers with olive oil or your marinade of choice and grill them till the vegetables are softened, about five to 10 minutes, turning them every few minutes.
 Alternatively, you could make skewer of each vegetable and give the cheese its own skewer so you can ensure each is well-grilled but not overdone, then plate them together to serve.